Zain-ul-din/The-Palestine-Side/content/Index.md

 - **Under the pretext of security**, Israel is engaging in war crimes, such as depriving civilians of essential resources like electricity, water, and food, as well as blocking humanitarian aid.
 Additionally, they are employing airstrikes and using [White Phosphorus](https://www.hrw.org/news/2023/10/12/israel-white-phosphorus-used-gaza-lebanon) in densely populated areas which is illegal in international law.

-### Israel Attack
+### Ongoing Israeli Aggression

-- <pending...>
+- <todo>

 ### "Self Defense"

-- <pending...>

-- Violating human rights or causing harm to civilians is not 'self-defense'.
-In the guise of 'self-defense', Israel caused harm to numerous civilians, including women and children, by violating human rights.
+- **Violating human rights or causing harm to civilians is not 'self-defense'.** In the guise of ['self-defense'](https://opiniojuris.org/2023/11/09/israels-war-in-gaza-is-not-a-valid-act-of-self-defence-in-international-law/), Israel caused harm to numerous civilians, including women and children, by violating human rights.
 They targeted hospitals, schools, and civilian residences.

+- israel's actions, purportedly in self-defense, have faced criticism for using disproportionate force.
+The extensive use of military power, including airstrikes in densely populated areas, has resulted in a high number of civilian casualties.
+This disproportionate response raises ethical concerns and questions about adherence to international law, emphasizing the impact on innocent lives and contributing to the broader discussion on Israel's military actions.

-- Israel is not a blameless entity being attacked and safeguarding itself, as it presents itself in the [global media](https://www.nst.com.my/opinion/columnists/2023/10/973351/who-has-right-self-defence-occupier-or-occupied).
-It is a colonial, settler-based apartheid system formed on the remains of Palestine, resulting from the displacement and forced removal of the Palestinian people after their [catastrophe (al-Nakba)](https://imeu.org/article/quick-facts-the-palestinian-nakba) in 1948.
+- **Israel is not a blameless entity being attacked and safeguarding itself, as it presents itself in the [global media](https://www.nst.com.my/opinion/columnists/2023/10/973351/who-has-right-self-defence-occupier-or-occupied).** It is a colonial, settler-based apartheid system formed on the remains of Palestine, resulting from the displacement and forced removal of the Palestinian people after their [catastrophe (al-Nakba)](https://imeu.org/article/quick-facts-the-palestinian-nakba) in 1948.

 ### "Human Shield"